-The French oenologist Michel Rolland (*1947) comes from an im Pomerol active winemaker family.
-After training at the famous viticulture school Château La Tour Blanche he studied at the University of Bordeaux, At that time the famous oenologists Pascal were there Ribéreau-Gayon (1930-2011) and Émile Peynaud (1912-2004) worked as professors who significantly influenced him.
-Rolland is one of the most coveted consultants in the wine world.
-His reputation for wineries started in the late 1970s on Rive droite (right bank) in the Bordelais, where mainly red wines with a high proportion of Merlot such as Cabernet Franc dominate.
-His worldwide rise as a leader Flying Winemaker then took place parallel to the American wine critic Robert, who was a friend of his Parker (*1947), who also started his career at this time.
+The French oenologist Michel Rolland (*1947) comes from a family of winemakers working in the Pomerol region.
+After training at the viticultural school of the famous Château La Tour Blanche, he studied at the University of Bordeaux until 1972.
+At that time, the famous oenologists Pascal Ribéreau-Gayon (1930-2011) and Émile Peynaud (1912-2004) were professors there who had a decisive influence on him.
+Rolland is one of the most sought-after consultants in the wine world.
+From the late 1970s onwards, his reputation was established with wineries on the Rive droite (right bank) in the Bordelais, where red wines with a high proportion of Merlot and Cabernet Franc dominate.
+His worldwide rise as a leading Flying Winemaker came at the same time as his friend, the American wine critic Robert Parker (*1947), who also began his career at this time.

-The style represented by Rolland is deep, extra-rich, alcohol-strong, supple red wines from highly mature grapes with a strong use of new ones barriques, but taking into account the respective terroirs, This often also features a wood and high alcohol content evoked sweetness sensation.
-In interaction with Parkers wine reviews Both of them exerted a major influence on the vinification methods worldwide.
-The documentary "Mondovino", which was awarded at the Cannes Film Festival in 2004 by the US filmmaker Jonathan Nossiter, shows the effects of globalization to the different wine regions of the world.
-In it Rolland and Parker are seen as downright diabolical protagonists of a worldwide wine uniform with so-called Coca-Cola wines presented what is not justified by experts in the opinion.
-The variety of wines from the wineries advised by Rolland prove the opposite.
-He is also not, as shown in the film, an unconditional advocate of micro-oxygenation,
+The style represented by Rolland are deep-coloured, extract-rich, alcohol-rich, smooth red wines from highly mature grapes with strong use of new barrique barrels, but with consideration of the respective terroir.
+This is often characterised by a sweetness sensation caused by wood and high alcohol content.
+In the interplay with Parker's wine evaluations, both have thus exerted a major influence on vinification methods worldwide.
+The documentary film "Mondovino" by US filmmaker Jonathan Nossiter, which won an award at the Cannes Film Festival in 2004, shows the effects of globalisation on the various wine regions of the world.
+In it, Rolland and Parker are portrayed as downright diabolical protagonists of a worldwide wine uniform with so-called Coca-Cola wines, which, according to experts, is not justified.
+Because the diversity of the wines of the wineries advised by Rolland proves exactly the opposite.
+Nor is he, as shown in the film, an unconditional advocate of micro-oxigenation.